 Brooklyn, NY 11201

-Secure Kings County Marriage & Divorce Records From the New York City Clerk
+Secure Kings County Marriage & Divorce Records From the NY City Clerk

 Marriage records can be obtained from the Office of the City Clerk – City of New York either through online, in person or by mail.
 Divorce records can on the other hand be requested through a phone or in person request—they can only be requested online through the county office which will be delved into below.